mfreed7/declarative-shadow-dom/README.md

 2. What about CSS custom states and AOM IDL attributes?
 These can't yet be represented declaratively, so there is no way to serialize them in `getInnerHTML()`.
 This means that custom elements must re-set these values upon construction.
 I don't see a better solution than this.

+3. Could this declarative Shadow DOM syntax be used as a serialization format for [selections that cross Shadow DOM boundaries](https://github.com/WICG/webcomponents/issues/79)?
+From all observations, it appears so: given that DSD offers a general-purpose, pure-HTML serialization format for DOM that contains Shadow Roots, it would seem to be perfect for selection serialization.
+Of course, there are other thornier issues with selecting across Shadow DOM bounds, such as: 1) what happens when a selection starts or ends within a Shadow Root, 2) are there XSS concerns with being able to select and copy closed Shadow Root content, and 3) is there a cross-platform compatibility issue if some browsers support DSD while others don't?
+But however these questions are answered, if the resulting API would like to go ahead with serializing Shadow Roots, then DSD seems like the perfect format.

 # <a name="what-does-declarative-mean"></a> What does declarative Shadow DOM mean?